search ]

 <link id="themeCssLink" rel="stylesheet" type="text/css" href="/path-to/light-theme.css"/>

-Note: Adjust the path to the file according to its location in the site directory.
+Adjust the path to match the file’s location in your site directory.

 <button id="toggleButton">Change Contrast</button>